redmedical/hvstr/docs/guide/custom-snipptes.md

 * ### CustomSnippets For ClearForm

-In this type you can extend the [ClearForm](./add-methods.md#addfillform) methode, to let you clear your form elements.
+In this type you can extend the [ClearForm](./add-methods.md#addfillform) methode, which clears your form elements.

 #### Example
 this custom snippet: